raspberrypilearning/make-crumble-robot-head/en/step_1.md

 ## Introduction

-You will be using your coding, making and engineering skills to create a robot head with a moving mouth that opens and closes using a servo and a push rod mechanism.
+You will be using your coding, making and engineering skills to create a robot head with a moving mouth that opens and closes using a servo and a pushrod mechanism.

 Watch you fingers.
 It bites!

 ### What you will make

-You will make a robot head from cardboard and use a servo with a bent paper clip as a push rod to open and close the mouth controlled by your code.
+You will make a robot head from cardboard and use a servo with a bent paper clip as a pushrod to open and close the mouth controlled by your code.

 --- no-print ---
 ![Completed robot head project](images/completedRobotHead.gif)